nathanemyers-dev/ai-computational-memory/index.md

 Computational memory is the foundation layer that supports decision systems, not a decision system itself.

+The aim of this work is to establish a formal category for supervised AI persistence so regulators, governance teams, practitioners, and engineers can align on a safe continuity layer that does not fall under advisory guardrails.
+The goal is to create consensus and drive the regulatory carve out needed for AI systems to maintain structured state and operate as intended without forcing users off platform.

 **Examples:**

 "When I build a model to evaluate an exit stock price, AI triggers advisory guardrails even though I am not asking it to make a decision.
 I only need continuity so I can adjust inputs and compare outcomes."